Salomé (1923 film): Plot

 Salomé performs The Dance of the Seven Veils, which greatly pleases The Tetrarch.
 In return, Salomé asks for Jokanaan's head to be delivered to her on a silver platter.
 The Tetrarch is horrified by this request and offers multiple alternatives.
 Cheered on by her mother, Salomé insists on the head of Jokanaan.
 When delivered the head, Salomé hides it under her long train and kisses it, which she had desired from their first meeting.
 Seeing this, the Tetrarch orders the execution of Salomé.
 Guards rush her with spears.

-The final card shows the words "THE MYSTERY OF LOVE IS GREATER THAN THE MYSTERY OF DEATH!"
+The final title card shows the words:

+The Mystery Of Love Is Greater Than The Mystery Of Death.